How To Apply

 - TOFEL or SAT test results, showing a minimum of 550 on the TOFEL or 213 computer-based score.
 Test results must be submitted by the testing agency.

 - Affidavit of Financial Support, included in the application form, verifying the availability of $30,609 USD for your first year of study.

 Once you have been accepted at Cal U, you will be sent an I-20 form.
 You must use your I-20 and your acceptance letter to apply to U.S. Immigration for an F-1 Student Visa.

 International students are invited to participate in all activities on campus.
 The International Club is a great place to start.
 Organized to promote an exchange of cultural and global perspectives, the International Club welcomes both international and American students.
 Meetings are held weekly.
 Activities are determined by the members, and serve to enhance the student's experience in the United States.

 The International Club and other services for international students are centered in the International Students Office, Room G-32, Carter Hall.
 Office hours are 8:00 am to 4:00 pm.
 For more information, contact John Watkins, International Student Advisor at Watkins@calu.edu, or call 724.938.1599.

 Would you like to enroll at Cal U and transfer credits to the college or university where you are pursuing your degree?
 Perhaps you're home for the summer and want to pick up a few credits.
 Or you're interning at a job that's nearby - but you still have time for a class or two.

 Admission will be granted for the approved semester only.

-For more information, please visit the Summer College webpage.
+For more information, please see the Visiting students Web page.

 Tuition and fees are the same as those for degree students.